danikkrapivnitskiy/test-automation-framework-java/README.md

 1. __RegioJet:__ UI and API projects for the RegioJet service.
 2. __Idos:__ UI project for the Idos service.
 3. __MockServer:__ Project for testing the database with created mock server.
 4. __OpenLibrary:__ UI and API tests with Cucumber for the Open Library service.
+5. __CommonUtilities:__ Common settings for all projects.

 ### Technology Stack
 #### I utilize a powerful set of technologies: